OfficeDev/Microsoft-Teams-Samples/samples/tab-external-auth/nodejs/README.md

 ### API Server
-This API server sample facilitates token exchange between Microsoft Teams and Google OAuth to access user profile information from the Graph API.
+This sample API server is designed to exchange access tokens provided by Microsoft Teams for Graph API access, specifically to read user profile data.
+It enables developers to display the logged-in user's profile picture by integrating Google OAuth for authentication.

 ### Prerequisites
 - NodeJS